micoxion/AttoviaWiki/content/TTRPG Resources/Dungeon World/Classes/The Warmonger.md

 When you **defend by calling attention to yourself in battle** you may use STR instead of CON.
 ### Heart of a Fighter
 Choose one move from the fighter class list.
+### Feel the Vibrations
+Whenever you utilize [[#Foresight]] you gain the additional benefit of pulling at the knowledge of one of your threads.
+The GM determines how exactly this happens and what it looks like, but it *will* be pertinent to your current mission.
+It will often come with a stipulation or request for exchange, you do not have to accept.

 ---
 **When you gain a level from 6-10, choose from these moves.**